 - Perfect for children of all ages.

 - The curriculum is released as a monthly art and artist study.
-Each month you dive deep into studying a new artist or art for, You get a guide each Monday in your inbox or directly from the Studio page covering a new aspect for the week.
+Each month you dive deep into studying a new artist or art.
+You get a guide each Monday in your inbox or directly from the Studio page covering a new aspect for the week.

-- The printable PDF guide will lead you through observation and discussion of art, which gives you information to discover about the art and artists, and ahs a variety of project ideas for your children to make their very own masterpieces.
+- The printable PDF guide will lead you through observation and discussion of art, which gives you information to discover the art and artists and has various project ideas for your children to make their very own masterpieces.

 - You get a planning calendar to help you stay organized.